tyson-swetnam/agic-2022/docs/index.md

 :material-cog: :material-layers-triple:   :material-vector-polyline:   :material-compass-rose:   :material-math-compass:   :material-map-clock: :material-map-marker:   :material-satellite-variant:   :material-airplane:   :material-drone:   :material-quadcopter:   :material-database-cog:   :material-graph-outline:

-There is a shift is happening in the way we use Earth Observation System data to do research and management.
+There is a shift happening in the way we use Earth Observation System data to do research and management.
 Cloud data storage technologies have advanced at such a pace that we can now find and explore massive amounts of data via our web browser.
 At the same time online platforms with specialized software and hardware offer general data science and machine learning tools to explore these online datasets.

 With these advances it is easier to foster collaborations, promote data-driven discovery, drive scientific innovation, increase transparency and improve reproducibility.